HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Workflow automation that reduces coordinator load

-Tenzo is strong when you treat screening as an operations workflow, not just an interview.
+Tenzo AI is strong when you treat screening as an operations workflow, not just an interview.

 • Automated reminders and reschedules